 These data sets have various omissions that make it difficult to draw big-picture conclusions about the spread of coronavirus in schools.
 Here are some of the issues we’ve identified.

-Apples and oranges, folks.
+Apples and oranges.
 IDPH and CPS publish similar but not identical data, which makes it difficult to compare cases between, say, a CPS school and a school in suburban Cook County.
 CPS reports exact case totals, while IDPH only describes outbreaks in broad numerical ranges.

 Some reporting is duplicative.
 We noticed that a smattering of Chicago schools appear in IDPH data.
 This can happen when a CPS school reports an outbreak to the Chicago Department of Public Health, which in turn passes the information to the state health department.
 When this happens, the school shows up in both CPS and IDPH databases.